yt-dlp/yt-dlp/README.md

 * `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
 See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
 You can use `--compat-options playlist-index` if you want to keep the earlier behavior
 * The output of `-F` is listed in a new format.
 Use `--compat-options list-formats` to revert this
 * Live chats (if available) are considered as subtitles.
 Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
 You can also use `--compat-options no-live-chat` to prevent any live chat/danmaku from downloading
-* YouTube channel URLs are automatically redirected to `/video`.
-Append a `/featured` to the URL to download only the videos in the home page.
-If the channel does not have a videos tab, we try to download the equivalent `UU` playlist instead.
-For all other tabs, if the channel does not show the requested tab, an error will be raised.
+* YouTube channel URLs download all uploads of the channel.
+To download only the videos in a specific tab, pass the tab's URL.
+If the channel does not show the requested tab, an error will be raised.
 Also, `/live` URLs raise an error if there are no live videos instead of silently downloading the entire channel.
 You may use `--compat-options no-youtube-channel-redirect` to revert all these redirections
 * Unavailable videos are also listed for YouTube playlists.
 Use `--compat-options no-youtube-unavailable-videos` to remove this
 * The upload dates extracted from YouTube are in UTC [when available](https://github.com/yt-dlp/yt-dlp/blob/89e4d86171c7b7c997c77d4714542e0383bf0db0/yt_dlp/extractor/youtube.py#L3898-L3900).
 Use `--compat-options no-youtube-prefer-utc-upload-date` to prefer the non-UTC upload date.
 * If `ffmpeg` is used as the downloader, the downloading and merging of formats happen in a single step when possible.
 Use `--compat-options no-direct-merge` to revert this